 9) Interview them.
 Ask them questions.

-How long have they been working as an animal communicator?
+How long have they been working as a professional animal communicator?
 Tell them a bit about what you are dealing with.
 Ask them if they’ve worked with this kind of thing before, and if so, how successful they have been.
 Ask what kind of preparation is needed for a session with them.

 I work with all my client’s long distance over the phone.
 Because my schedule is booked so far in advance with a waiting list, I only work with a select group of people who meet my qualifications.
 I then ask my clients to fill out my Human Animal BodyMind Balancing Assessment Questionnaire, send me pictures of their animals, and make a list of questions – whatever you want me to ask or tell your animals – and that’s where we start with your session.